All Products

 image

-4. Enter a query and an analytic statement, and click Search & Analyze.
+4. Enter a query statement and click Search & Analyze.

-In the query and analytic statement, define the name, schema, and other information for the foreign table.
-Use the WITH clause to specify the OSS access and file information.
+In the query statement, define the foreign table name, table schema, and other parameters.
+Use the WITH clause to specify OSS access information and file information.
 The following table describes the parameters.

 Description